caitlincscott/rootandrally/content/faq/_index.md

 +++
 ## What is Root & Rally?

 Root & Rally is a platform committed to championing women’s professional sports.
-We're on a mission to make make it easy to find, watch, and attend women's pro sporting events in your area, by showcasing all game information in a central place.
+We're on a mission to make make it easy to find and attend women's pro sporting events by showcasing all game information in a central place.

 ## Who started it?
 Hi!
 I'm Caitlin Scott, the founder.